tjol/rfunge/README.md

 Much like [cfunge], the rfunge's command-line interface supports a sandbox mode in which instructions like `i`, `o` and `=` are disabled.

-RFunge is (in principle) embeddable, and beside the main Rust API, there are rudimentary C and WASM APIs.
-It should run on most systems supported by Rust (tested on Linux, Windows and WASM).
+RFunge is (in principle) embeddable, and beside the main Rust API, there is a WASM API used for the web version.
+It should run on most systems supported by Rust (tested on Linux, MacOS, Windows and WASM).

 ## WebAssembly